usafa-astro-331/Astro-331-2023-Spring/lab_03_communication/README.md

 **\*Note**: some components and documentation use master/slave terminology (MISO/MOSI), and some use controller/peripheral (CIPO/COPI).
 MISO = CIPO, MOSI = COPI.

-### Prepare for communication testing

-For communication testing, FlatSAT will be powered by a 3-cell 18650 Lithium ion battery with the cells connected in series, providing a nominal 11.1 V. The input pin of an Arduino MKR Zero (or MKR 1000) can tolerate 5-5.5 V. You will use a switching regulator called a BEC to step the supply voltage down from 12 V to 5 V.

-Arduino will further step the 5 V down to 3.3 V for its internal logic.
-3.3 V out is also available on the Vcc pin to power peripherals.

-Arduino pins:

-- Vin: 5 V power input
-- 5V: 5 V power output (for some peripherals)
-- Vcc: 3.3 V power output
-- Gnd

-**Note**: applying 12 V directly to Vin will break your Arduino.

-- Velcro the battery holder to back of breadboard.
-- Connect 3-cell 18650 Li-ion holder to posts on breadboard holder.

-- Using banana plugs, connect the battery holder wires to the posts on your breadboard
-  - Red: positive
-  - Black: negative
+## Program FlatSAT

+- Connect the USB Xbee explorer into the lab PC
+  - Note the number written it tape on this XBee module---it should be "XXC."
+This number is the last 2 digits of the channel your radio will use.
+Each group will use a different channel to avoid interference.
+Write this number in your lab notebook.
-- Connect the BEC
+- Connect FlatSAT to the lab PC
-  - 12 V side connects to breadboard posts
-  - 5 V side connects to FlatSAT
-    - Red: Vin
-    - Black: ground rail
-- **Have your instructor check your connections**

-## Part 2 – Opening up Arduino IDE

-- Open `lab 03 communication.ino` in Arduino IDE
+- Open `lab 03 communication.ino`
-- From the tools menu, select the correct board (MKR 1000) and port
+- From the tools menu, select the correct board (MKR Zero) and port
-- Note the number written on tape on the bottom of your XBee module—a 2-digit number between 31 and 35.
-Record this number in your lab notebook.
-- Check the back of your XBee USB dongle—it should be the same.
+  - Note the port number (COMXX) of the "Unknown" device and record it in your lab notebook.
+This is the serial port number of your ground station's XBee device.
-- In `lab 03 communication.ino` you will see a line that says “#define PAN_ID “3331””.
-Ensure that the last two digits in the PAN_ID match the two digits that were on the tape on the bottom of your XBees.
+- In `lab 03 communication.ino` you will see a line that says “#define PAN_ID “3332”.
+Ensure that the last two digits in the PAN_ID match the two digits that were on the tape on your XBee.
 In this screenshot, the matching number on the FlatSat would be “32.”
 If the PAN_ID does not match the number on your FlatSat module, modify the last two digits to match the number on your FlatSat module.
 This step syncs your radios so that they won’t interfere with the radios of other lab groups.

 ![img](sources/clip_image008.jpg)